 The Environmental Planning and Assessment Regulation 2021 requires the consent authority to consider the provisions of the Building Code of Australia and Australian Standards.
-Accordingly, appropriate conditions of consent will be imposed for the demolition of existing structures and construction of the proposal.
+Accordingly, appropriate conditions of consent will be imposed for the proposal.

-- 6.6 Section 4.15(1)(a (v) Repealed

-- 6.7 Section 4.15(1)(b) The Likely Impacts of the Development
+- 6.6 Section 4.15(1)(a (v) Repealed - 6.7 Section 4.15(1)(b) The Likely Impacts of the Development

-- (a) Built and Natural Environment